Comprehensive Guide to Arm Anatomy: Parts, Names & Diagram

 Elbow Joint

 The elbow joint is where your upper arm bone (humerus) meets the bones in your lower arm (radius and ulna).
-It is a special kind of joint that lets you move your arm in different ways.
+It is a special joint that lets you move your arm differently.

-Inside, there’s a smooth surface on the bones covered with a slippery fluid that helps them glide smoothly.
+Inside, a smooth surface on the bones is covered with a slippery fluid that helps them glide smoothly.
 This fluid keeps things moving without any trouble.

 Around the joint, there’s a tough covering like a capsule, and inside, there’s a lining that keeps everything running smoothly.
-This joint is kind of like a hinge—it mainly moves back and forth, like a door opening and closing.
+This joint is like a hinge—it moves back and forth, like a door opening and closing.

 Wrist Joint